Implementing APRA Connect

 About APRA Connect

-From September 2021, APRA is introducing a new data collection solution, APRA Connect, which will progressively replace Direct to APRA (D2A), and facilitate entities meeting other prudential obligations.
-More than 4,500 reporting entities currently submit data to APRA.
+From 13 September 2021 APRA Connect will progressively replace Direct to APRA (D2A), and facilitate entities meeting other prudential obligations.
 Data collected by APRA under the Financial Sector (Collection of Data) Act 2001 is used for prudential supervision, statistical publications and shared with partner agencies.

 Summary of the implementation approach

-- APRA Connect will go live at the end of September 2021 with a progressive cutover of regulatory data reporting to the new solution over the coming years.
+- APRA Connect will go live from 13 September 2021 with a progressive cutover of data reporting to the new solution.

-- The first regulatory data collections to be introduced in APRA Connect at the September 2021 go live will be the Private Health Insurance (PHI) Reform (HRS 605.0) and Superannuation Data Transformation collections.
+- The first data collections to be introduced in APRA Connect at the September 2021 go live will be the Superannuation Data Transformation collections, due in September and Private Health Insurance (PHI) Reform (HRS 605.0), due in October.

 - Direct to APRA (D2A) will continue to be used for most existing collections.
 This means that dual reporting systems will be in place for the medium term and any resubmissions for D2A-submitted returns must be made through D2A.